Israel says Gaza ceasefire back on after dozens of Palestinians killed in airstrikes

 In response, Hamas said it would delay the return of the remains of another hostage that had been expected to take place on Tuesday.

-President Trump, who is on a trip to Asia, said Israel was justified in carrying out the strikes, telling reporters "they hit back" and "they should hit back."
-He added that he did not believe the violence would jeopardize the wider peace agreement, which he said "many countries" were willing to help with.
+President Trump, who is on a trip to Asia, said Israel was justified in carrying out the strikes against Hamas, telling reporters on Wednesday: "As I understand it, they [Hamas] took out an Israeli soldier, so the Israelis hit back and they should hit back.
+When that happens, they should hit back."

+"Nothing is going to jeopardize" the ceasefire, Mr. Trump added.
+"You have to understand Hamas is a very small part of peace in the Middle East, and they have to behave."

 On Wednesday, Hamas accused the Israeli military of committing "a large-scale massacre" overnight, "despite the agreement to halt the war."